Heidi Holland: Dinner with Mugabe

 The title Dinner with Mugabe relates to an encounter between Holland and Robert Mugabe in 1975 when a friend brought him to her house for a secret dinner as he was about to leave the country to fight the white minority government of Rhodesia during the Bush War.
 Yet Holland was significant as a white journalist to have secured a 2½-hour interview with Mugabe as Zimbabwean president in December 2007.
 It took 18 months to secure the interview.
-In the book Holland explores the transformation of the man she met in 1975 with his present state.
-She also looks at his relationships with those such as his first wife, Sally, Lord Soames, the last British Governor; Denis Norman, a white farmer who held several portfolios in his early governments as well as with Ian Smith, the last Prime Minister of Rhodesia.
+In the book, Holland explores the transformation of the man she met in 1975 with his present state.
+She also looks at his relationships with those such as his first wife, Sally; Lord Soames, the last British Governor; Denis Norman, a white farmer who held several portfolios in his early governments as well as with Ian Smith, the last Prime Minister of Rhodesia.
 She also questions the President on controversial issues such as Gukurahundi and land reform in Zimbabwe.
 Several excerpts of the book have appeared in the international press and it is published by Penguin South Africa.

 The Colour of Murder

 In 2006, Holland released a South Africa-based true crime investigation of racism and violence in The Colour of Murder: One Family's Horror Exposes a Nation's Anguish.
-In the book she explores the controversial family dynamics and racial politics of the white South African Van Schoor family.
+In the book, she explores the controversial family dynamics and racial politics of the white South African Van Schoor family.
 She focuses on the patriarch Louis van Schoor, a former East London security guard who is alleged to have shot over a hundred black people during apartheid.
-Then there is his daughter Sabrina Van Schoor, who made friends in the coloured community as a child (to her parents' disapproval) and later gave birth to a coloured child, Tatum.
-In 2001 she ordered a hitman to kill her mother, Beverley, on the grounds that she was a racist.
-Holland won many awards for this book, including a Pulitzer prize.
+There is also his daughter, Sabrina van Schoor, who made friends in the coloured community as a child (to her parents' disapproval) and later gave birth to a coloured child, Tatum.
+In 2001, she ordered a hitman to kill her mother, Beverley, on the grounds that she was a racist.
+Holland won many awards for this book.